MartinBulla/bullab/_pages/our_culture.md

 ### what you can expect of me

-- **Non-violent communication, honest & empathy**: I aim to provide honest feedback with empathy, always trying to strike the right balance between critique and encouragement.
+- **Non-violent communication, honesty & empathy**: I aim to provide honest feedback with empathy, always trying to strike the right balance between critique and encouragement.
 Your wellbeing matters more than any analysis, paper, report, or proposal.
 - [**Blunt editing**](https://x.com/markahix/status/1313163038829109251): I like to be hands-on with manuscripts, making direct changes and suggestions.
 This is something every strong manuscript goes through—multiple rounds of revision, plenty of ‘red pen,’ and ongoing refinement.
 If your draft gets marked up, it doesn’t mean it’s worse than others—it just means it's in progress, like all the rest.
 - **Fair recognition**: I strive for transparency and fairness in authorship and credit, ensuring contributions are acknowledged appropriately.
 - **A safe & supportive environment**: Fostering a supportive, inclusive, and safe workplace is a top priority.
 If something doesn’t feel right, I want to know.